Enfield-Li/PERN_Stack_REST_api/README.md

         1) change .env and establish connection between Prisma and db
         2) npx prisma db push (push schema to db)
     4. cd.. back to main
+    5. run redis-server in the background
-    5. npm run dev
+    6. npm run dev
-    6. enjoy :)
+    7. enjoy :)

 <a href="https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgres">Docs for connecting to db</a>